s2hub/docs/articles/helen_jones_digital_ocean.md

 Go to the server’s IP address in chrome to make sure you can see the page you just made.

-Next you need to set up an Apache virtual host that will allow the internet to connect to the silver stripe project you are going to create.
-You can make multiple virtual hosts (one per project) if you are going to use the droplet to create more than 1 silver stripe website.
+Next you need to set up an Apache virtual host that will allow the internet to connect to the Silverstripe CMS project you are going to create.
+You can make multiple virtual hosts (one per project) if you are going to use the droplet to create more than one Silverstripe CMS website.

 ```bash
 > sudo mkdir /var/www/website1